Parliament Winter Session Kicks Off: Spotlight on Key Bills and National Agendas

 A Session is the period of time between the meeting of a Parliament and its prorogation.
 During the course of a Session, either House may adjourn to such date as it pleases.

 The power to convene a session of Parliament rests with the government.
-The decision is taken by the Cabinet Committee on Parliamentary Affairs.
+The decision taken by the Cabinet Committee on Parliamentary Affairs.
 The decision of the Committee is formalized by the President, in whose name MPs are summoned to meet for a session.
 There should not be a gap of more than six months between two sessions of the Parliament.

 By convention, Parliament meets for three sessions in a year.
 The longest, the Budget Session, starts towards the end of January, and concludes by the end of April or first week of May.
 The session has a recess so that Parliamentary Committees can discuss the budgetary proposals.